A filling is a direct dental restoration used to repair decayed, chipped, cracked or otherwise damaged teeth.

-Other procedures, such as inlays and onlays are considered to be “indirect” restorations because the material used to repair the tooth is created *outside the mouth*, either in a lab by a dental technician, or via a computer-controlled milling machine.
+Other procedures, such as inlays and onlays, are considered to be indirect restorations because the material used to repair the tooth is created outside the mouth.
+The material is created either in a lab by a dental technician, or via a computer-controlled milling machine.

-Additionally, teeth are segmented into two major categories: anterior, and posterior.
-Anterior, by definition, means “nearer the front,” so the teeth in the front of your mouth—up to and including your incisors—are considered to be anterior.
-The remaining teeth fall under the category of posterior, which means “further back in position, or nearer the rear.”
+Additionally, teeth are segmented into two major categories: anterior and posterior.
+Anterior means teeth in the front of your mouth—up to and including your incisors.
+The remaining teeth fall under the category of posterior, which means closer to the rear.

-With this dental procedure code, a filling made from a mixed metal “alloy” of mercury, silver, tin, copper, and other metals, is used to repair damage on a single surface of a posterior tooth.
+With this dental procedure code, a filling made from a mixed metal alloy of mercury, silver, tin, copper, and other metals, is used to repair damage on four surfaces of a posterior tooth.

-Depending on the situation and your dentist’s preferences, an amalgam filling may be secured with cement, or as is most common, by the further excavation of a recessed ridge cut beneath the remaining healthy portion of the tooth's biting surface.
-These “relief cuts,” prevent the amalgam from falling out, and increases its retention and resistance to slipping.
-One such cut is a “dovetail” relief used similarly in woodworking.
+Depending on the situation and your dentist’s preferences, an amalgam filling may be secured with cement.
+However, the most common practice is furthering excavation of a recessed ridge cut beneath the remaining healthy portion of the tooth's biting surface.
+These relief cuts prevent the amalgam from falling out, and increase its retention and resistance to slipping.
+One such cut is a dovetail relief used similarly in woodworking.